home-assistant/home-assistant.io/source/_posts/2021-03-12-community-highlights.markdown

     </a>
 </div>

-Also take a look at the [Blueprint Exchange][blueprints] for more inspiration!
+Also, take a look at the [Blueprint Exchange][blueprints] for more inspiration!

 ## Birthday cake

-Happy birthday to [adlawton](https://www.reddit.com/user/adlawton/)! 🥳 For his birthday, his wife baked this great Home Assistant cake and also gave him a [Home Assistant Blue][blue].
+Happy birthday to [adlawton](https://www.reddit.com/user/adlawton/)! 🥳 For his birthday, his wife baked this great Home Assistant cake and also gave him a [Home Assistant Blue](/blue).

 <blockquote class="reddit-card" data-card-created="1615556016"><a href="https://www.reddit.com/r/homeassistant/comments/lz5s6s/my_wife_decided_to_bake_me_a_cake_to_go_along/">My wife decided to bake me a cake to go along with my birthday present this year.
 Can't wait to fire this thing up!</a> from <a href="http://www.reddit.com/r/homeassistant">r/homeassistant</a></blockquote>
 <script async src="//embed.redditmedia.com/widgets/platform.js" charset="UTF-8"></script>

-Hopefully the cake tasted delicious and have fun with your Blue!
+Hopefully, the cake tasted delicious and have fun with your Blue!

 ## ePaper display